petercunha/Pine/README.md

 Well, neural network aimbots are great for a lot of reasons...
 Probably most importantly, they never access the memory of the game, so they are practically invisible to "Anti-Cheat" sofware.
 Additionally, they can abstract their capabilities to many different games without code modifications.
 The only issue:

 Neural Network Aimbots have always had one big problem: their target detection is okay, but their inference time is *terrible*.
-Even HAAR Cascades were a bad fit, since they have fast detection but horrible accuracy.
-RetinaNet is a joke for real-time detection, and MobileNetSSD, Faster R-CNN were *sorta ok* if you had a Nvidia Titan X with CUDA drivers.
+Even HAAR Cascades are a bad fit, since they have decent speed but horrible accuracy.
+MobileNetSSD and Faster R-CNN were *sorta ok* if you had a Nvidia Titan X with CUDA drivers.
 But let's be honest, who the hell can afford a Titan?

 Enter YOLOv3, tiny edition.
 Detection scores are decent, and inference times are... *WHAT? **220 FPS WITH A 33% mAP?!*** For reference of how absolutely insane this is, SSD513 gets about 8 FPS with 50% mAP.